Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 ### Wallzipping

-If you do an air attack as soon as possible after a jump while right next to certain walls or objects, your character may suddenly acquire a lot of vertical momentum.
-This momentum becomes fixed to their current air attack, making the character rapidly ascend as long as the attack animation continues.
+If you do an air attack as soon as possible after doing a running jump towards certain walls or objects, your character may suddenly acquire a lot of vertical momentum which becomes fixed to their current air attack.
+This makes the character rapidly ascend as long as the attack animation continues.

 This is one of the fastest ways to gain height in this game.
 However, there's a lot of randomness involved with it, which means that it's mostly relevant for individual level categories and not full game runs.

 First of all, this glitch is much more likely to occur at a low frame rate.
-So if you want to try it on PC, keep vsync at 30.
+If you want to try it on PC, keep vsync at 30.

 Secondly, characters who can buff their own animation speed have a noticeable advantage.
 For instance, Zhang He who has buffed his own speed can get wallzips to occur at a much higher rate compared to other characters who do not have a speed buff.